Aoger4/Mercado-Libre-Automation-Test/README.md

 `$ npm install cypress --save -dev`

-- Download the repository and open the folfder with Visual Studio Code.
+- Download the repository and open the folder with Visual Studio Code.

 - Inside the folder type: